 The Conservatory, Titchwell

-Eric Snaith worked his way up in the kitchen to the position of head chef, before becoming the owner of Titchwell Manor in the north Norfolk village of the same name.
-The conservatory restaurant overlooks the walled gardens which provide some of the ingredients on the menu, alongside local fish and game from nearby estates.
+Eric Snaith worked his way up in the kitchen to the position of Head Chef, before becoming the owner of Titchwell Manor in the north Norfolk village of the same name.
+The conservatory restaurant overlooks the walled gardens which provide some of the ingredients on the menu, alongside local fish, and game from nearby estates

 The Waterside Inn, Bray

-It may not quite boast the same longevity as Windsor Castle but The Waterside Inn has been welcoming guests to its charming spot by the Thames since 1972.
+It may not quite boast the same longevity as Windsor Castle but The Waterside Inn has been welcoming guests to this charming spot by the Thames since 1972.
 Alain Roux leads the kitchen and his menu is a roll-call of sumptuous French classics, which includes a soufflé of the day.
 This is one of the country’s truly special destination restaurants.

-Located by the entrance to Windsor Great Park, with Guards Polo Club around the corner, ‘Bluebells’ may well be the name above the door, but the rather ritzy interior boasts pinks, bronzes and dark greens as the colour palate.
+Located by the entrance to Windsor Great Park, with Guards Polo Club around the corner, ‘Bluebells’ may well be the name above the door, but the rather ritzy interior boasts pinks, bronzes and dark greens as the colour palette.
 You’ll always find affable owner John Rampello working his way around the room, running things with charm and an eye for detail.

 The Loch & The Tyne, Old Windsor

 Owner Adam Handling’s partnership with two chefs – one from Scotland and the other from Newcastle – gives this restaurant its name.
 Originally two gamekeepers’ cottages, the resulting look is smart and stylish, with the feel of a chic country inn.
 A small orchard at the back provides plenty of produce for the kitchen.

 Greene Oak, Windsor